nansencenter/DAPPER/README.md

 Raanes (2016b) : Raanes.
 "Improvements to Ensemble Methods for Data Assimilation in the Geosciences".
 Wiljes (2017)  : Aceved, Wilje and Reich.
 "Second-order accurate ensemble transform particle filters".

+Further references are provided in the algorithm codes.

 Contact
 ------------------------------------------------
 patrick. n. raanes AT gmail